Zip753/ms-rcpsp/README.md

 As you can see, each worker is busy throughout the whole project, therefore it is easy to state that the following solution is optimal for the given input.
 On contrary, the next image isn't that trivial and contains gaps due to the numerous task dependencies:

 ![](img/d6_res.png)

-## Extension
-The API allows you to implement your own parts of GA:
- * specimen (schedule) representation, along with crossover and mutation operators for it
- * selection operators
- * standalone crossover and mutation operators for existing representations

-In order to do so, you have to subclass one of dedicated base classes and implement all necessary functions.
-For details, please refer to [API documentation](https://zip753.github.io/ms-rcpsp/).